In 2017 the Otago Business School's BCom required core BSNS papers changed. This will mean:

 The regulations are different if you begun studying towards your BCom at Otago before 2017.
 Click on the links below for further information about your situation:

-If you have any questions or concerns, do not hesitate to contact either a course advisor in your major department or the Business School Student and Course Administrator in the Office of the Dean (Level 1, Commerce Building).
+If you have any questions or concerns, do not hesitate to contact either a course advisor in your major department or the Business School Student and Course Administrator in the Office of the Dean (Ground Level, Commerce Building).

 As a business student you not only gain a broad perspective of the business world, but most students are also able to select additional elective, or 'interest' papers relevant to their own interests.